-The amount that is eligible for transfer under section 60(j.1) of the Income Tax Act (the Act) is limited to:
+The amount that is eligible for transfer under paragraph 60(j.1) of the Income Tax Act (the Act) is limited to:

 - $2,000 for each year or part of a year before 1996 that the employee or former employee worked for you (or a person related to you); plus

-- $1,500 for each year or part of a year before 1989 of that employment in which none of your contributions to the RPP or deferred profit sharing plan (DPSP) were vested in the employee’s name when you paid the retiring allowance.
+- $1,500 for each year or part of a year before 1989 of that employment in which none of your contributions to a pension plan or deferred profit sharing plan (DPSP) were vested in the employee’s name when you paid the retiring allowance.
 To determine the equivalent number of years of vesting, refer to the terms of the particular plan.
 The number can be a fraction.

 Your employee may also ask you to transfer some or all of the non-eligible portion of the retiring allowance to his or her RRSP, or to a spousal or common-law partner’s RRSP.
-The non-eligible portion of a retiring allowance is the amount that exceeds the amount eligible for direct transfer.
 The part that you transfer cannot be more than the employee’s available RRSP deduction limit for the year.

-The portion of the retiring allowance paid in each year that is eligible for transfer should be reported in the "Other information" area, using code 66 (code 68 in the case of an Indian).
-Amounts not eligible for transfer are reported in the "Other information" area using code 67 (code 69 in the case of an Indian).
-For example, if an employee receives $60,000 payable in instalments of $10,000 over 6 years and has an eligible amount of $40,000, the employee can choose how they want the eligible and non-eligible portions applied to the instalment payments in each year.
+The part of the retiring allowance paid in each year that is eligible for transfer should be reported on a T4 slip in the "Other information" area, using code 66 (or code 68 for an Indian).
+Amounts not eligible for transfer are reported in the "Other information" area using code 67 (or code 69 for an Indian).

-To demonstrate how to calculate the amount of retiring allowance eligible for transfer and to give you an example as to how to calculate an amount of remuneration subject to income tax deductions, see Examples – Retiring allowance calculations.
+To help you calculate the amount of retiring allowance eligible for transfer and to give you an example of how to calculate an amount of remuneration on which you withhold income tax deductions, see Examples – Retiring allowance calculations.

 - Date modified: